AlubJ/BacTSH/README.md

  - Windows 10 - 11

 ## Compatible Games
-This table outlines which games are compatable with BactaTank Classic.
-It includes "classic" era LEGO games developed by TtGames/Traveller's Tales, as well as some of their other games based on similar revisions of the engine.
+This table outlines which games are compatible with BacTSH.
+It includes "DX11" era LEGO games developed by TtGames/Traveller's Tales.

 | Game                                        |    Supported   |
 | ------------------------------------------- | -------------- |